yadferhad/okay-code/README.md

 # okay-code
-Dumping repository for finished and/or non-finished side projects
+Dumping repository for finished and/or non-finished scripts

 # MIT License